LavaSlider/UITableView-Reorder/README.md

 Any method that is passed an `NSIndexPath` that will be used to access the underlying data model for the table view should be adjusted using this method (specific examples are `tableView:cellForRowAtIndexPath:` and `tableView:heightForRowAtIndexPath:`).

+When the transient destination section is different from the source section the number of rows in these sections will be different on the screen compared to what is in the datasource.
+That is, the destination section will have one more row and the source section will have one less row.
-Also because the position of the cells on the screen may differ from what is in the actual data the `tableView:numberOfRowsInSection:` should have the value that it would have returned modified with:
+To automatically adjust for this the `tableView:numberOfRowsInSection:` should have the value that it would have returned modified with:

 ````
 - (NSInteger) adjustedValueForReorderingOfRowCount: (NSInteger) rowCount forSection: (NSInteger) section;